AdobeDocs/advertising.en/help/dsp/audiences/sources/source-tealium.md

 The translation rate of hashed email addresses to universal IDs should be greater than 90%.
 For example, if you send 100 hashed email addresses from your customer data platform, they should be translated to more than 90 universal IDs.
 A translation rate of 90% or less is an issue.
 For more information about how the segment counts can vary, see "[Causes for Data Variances Between Email IDs and Universal IDs](#universal-ids-data-variances)."

 Segments are refreshed every 24 hours.
-However, inclusion in a segment expires after 30 days to ensure privacy compliance, so refresh the audiences by re-pushing them from [!DNL Tealium] every 30 days or less.
+However, inclusion in a segment expires after 30 days by default or after a customer-specified expiration period.
+Refresh your segments by re-pushing them from [!DNL Tealium] prior to the expiration.
+To request a custom segment expiration, contact your Adobe Account Team.

 For troubleshooting support, contact your Adobe Account Team or `adcloud-support@adobe.com`.